Visiting San Juan? Step off the beaten track and check out vibrant Santurce, San Juan's coolest neighborhood!

-You’ll find murals practically everywhere you turn in Santurce … you don’t have to look hard at all.
-For the biggest concentrations though, walk along Calle Loiza, Avenida Juan Ponce de León, and Calle Cerra.
+You'll find murals practically everywhere you turn in Santurce ... you don't have to look hard at all.
+For the biggest concentration of outdoor art though, walk along Calle Loiza, Avenida Juan Ponce de León, and Calle Cerra.

 San Juan also has an annual street art festival festival called Santurce es Ley (Santurce is law).
 I'd love to visit during that time to see the murals going up!

 Note: the area around Calle Cerra and Avenida Juan Ponce de León (between Avenida José de Diego and Calle Cerra) can feel a little gritty.
 There are a lot of rundown, empty buildings.
 I walked around both of these areas alone during the day and had no problems.
 But depending on your comfort zone, you may feel more secure with a partner.

 3. Get Your Toes Wet at Ocean Park Beach

 Can you even say you visited Puerto Rico without hitting the beach?
 Probably not!

 Ocean Park Beach in Santurce is a little more laid-back than the beaches you'll find in Condado or Isla Verde, but no less beautiful.

 The area around Ocean Park Beach is lined with condos, so accessing it can be a little tricky.
 But here are three good spots to do so:

 - Parque del Indio (right by Condado)

 - Parque Barbosa / El Ultimo Trolley (this entrance has parking)